krishchopra/mlh-pe-portfolio-site/README.md

-# My Personal Portfolio Site (2025 MLH/Meta PE Fellowship)
+# My Personal Portfolio Site (MLH x Meta PE Fellowship)

 Welcome to my personal portfolio website!
-I built this Flask-based portfolio during my MLH x Meta Production Engineering Fellowship to showcase my work, education, and interests.
+I built this Flask-based portfolio during my 2025 MLH x Meta Production Engineering Fellowship to showcase my work, education, and interests.
 This site serves as a comprehensive overview of who I am and what I've accomplished.

 ## What I've Built